kilbot/WooCommerce-POS/readme.txt

 = 0.4 =
-* Note: this is a major code refactor, almost every line of code has been rewritten -
+* Note: this is a major code refactor, almost every line of code has been rewritten
+* Please check your POS admin after upgrade as many settings have changed -
 * Products: Variation popover/drawer
 * Products: Infinite scroll